 - 3.7.1.
 In addition to the reporting template (the RTRS Accreditation and Certification Standard, Annex 4).
-Certification bodies shall record and report the following information: - a) Number of group members/sites and size of properties of each - b) Names of each group member/site
+Certification bodies shall record and report the following information: - a) Number of group members/sites and size of properties of each - b) Names of each group member/site - c) Sample size estimation, justifying risk allocation and the criterion used for the stratification and selection of sites to be audited.

 Note: for Groups this should be the name of the farm/property and the name of the owner or manager responsible.
 For sites, this should include the farm name, and/or reference number.